giscus/giscus/ADVANCED-USAGE.md

 hash in the discussion body.
 The hash is calculated using the SHA-1 algorithm.

-If you want to enable this option, make sure all discussions you want to use with giscus contains the SHA-1 hash of the dicussion title in the discussion body.
+If you want to enable this option, make sure all discussions you want to use with giscus contains the SHA-1 hash of the discussion title in the discussion body.
 If you already have existing discussions before this option was introduced, you can migrate them by editing the discussion and adding the hash anywhere in the discussion body.
 You can use any SHA-1 calculator to find the